 Facebook has almost 1.5 billion daily active users.
-With numbers like that, finding your audience on Facebook is easier than ever before.
+With numbers like that, using Facebook to find your audience is easier than ever before.

 However, knowing how to correctly set up your Facebook profile and a fan page correctly is now more crucial than ever before.

 Facebook makes money by showing ads on the platform, and also telling advertisers and brands they need to boost their content in order for all of their followers to see their updates in the news feed and raise brand awareness.
 With this, Facebook advertising has now become talked about social media marketing strategy and content strategy.

-This is something important to keep in mind when setting up a Facebook page for your blog.
-In either event, the first step to growing your business, one share at a time is to actually create and go live with your Facebook Page, and that’s exactly what we are going to be covering today — along with a few helpful tips on how you can grow your following and ROI in the process.
+This is something important to keep in mind when setting up a Facebook business page or a page for your blog.
+In either event, the first step to growing your business one share at a time, is to actually create and go live with your Facebook Page, and that’s exactly what we are going to be covering today — along with a few helpful tips on how you can grow your following and ROI in the process.

 Pages vs Profiles

-A lot of people assume their Facebook profile is as good as a Facebook page but there are a lot of little differences that can add up to a big reason to set up a separate page.
+A lot of people assume their personal profile is as good as a Facebook page but there are a lot of little differences that can add up to a big reason to set up a separate page for business.

 For starters, it allows for a separation of your work and private lives, a big deal for freelancers who are at risk of burnout.
 It also presents a more professional front to your readers, encouraging them to take your blog seriously as a business.

 The biggest tick in the pro column, however, is the page insight tools that come with Facebook pages which takes social media management to the next level.
 They’ll let you track your audience – who they are, where they’ve come from, and how they engage with your content.
 Think of it like Google analytics for Facebook.

 Interested?
 Here’s how to get started: